shaanrockz/COCO-GAN/README.md

 # Train the Network

-To train the network, e.g. with coco-cgan, you can execute the following command:
+To train the network, e.g. with coco-gan, you can execute the following command:

 ```python
 python main.py
 ```
 Config file can be edited according to the need !

 # Dataset
 "celeb_data" can be downloaded from this link : https://drive.google.com/open?id=1PceubRgNbDhTExEFSfHuB4fKsOibDKQy